alvarobartt/serving-pytorch-models/README.md

 So __torch-model-archiver__'s used flags stand for:

-- `--model-name`: name that the generated MAR servable file will have.
+- `--model-name`: name that the generated MAR "ready to serve" file will have.
 - `--version`: it's optional even though it's a nice practice to include the version of the models so as to keep a proper tracking over them.
 - `--model-file`: file where the model architecture is defined.
 - `--serialized-file`: the dumped state_dict of the trained model weights.
-- `--handler`: the Python fiel which defines the data preprocessing, inference and postprocessing.
+- `--handler`: the Python file which defines the data preprocessing, inference and postprocessing.
 - `--extra-files`: as this is a classification problem you can include the dictionary/json containing the relationships between the IDs (model's target) and the labels/names and/or also additional files required by the model-file to format the output data in a cleaner way.